FlagHunter01/BTS/README.md

-# BTS
+# BTS Repo

-Used to store school stuff.
+Used to store stuff for my studies.
+Shouldn't be very intresting.
+However, please feel free to use it if it's actually helping you.